section-engineering-education/engineering-education/content/articles/android-autologout-kotlin/index.md

   - url: /engineering-education/android-autologout-kotlin/hero.jpg
     alt: Implementing an auto-logout feature for Android in Kotlin Hero Image
 ---
-Handling sensitive data in an app may require some checks to see if the user is still active and decide whether to keep him logged in or not.
+Handling sensitive data in an app may require some checks to see if the user is still active and decide whether or not to keep him/her logged in.
+We will use a straightforward approach: gesture detectors and the Handler class to set timeout intervals.
 <!--more-->
-We will use a straightforward approach: gesture detectors and the Handler class to set timeout intervals.
-The same logic is being used [here](https://www.section.io/engineering-education/autologout-js/), but we will do that for Android.
+The same logic is being used [here](/engineering-education/autologout-js/), but we will do that for Android.
 Let us head on straight to the concept.

 ### Prerequisites
-To follow through, you need to have these:
+To follow through, you'll need to have these:
-1. A basic understanding of Kotlin and programming in general(OOP).
+- A basic understanding of Kotlin and programming in general (OOP).
-2. Android/IntellijIDEA(configured for Android development)installed and working in your machine.
+- Android/IntellijIDEA (configured for Android development) installed and working in your machine.
-3. Knowledge of building Android applications.
+- Knowledge of building Android applications.

 ### What we will be doing
 We will be creating an app that displays a dialog asking the user if he/she is still active or not.
 The method for displaying the dialog will be fired after 15 seconds of inactivity.
 We check for the user's activeness by checking if he is tapping on the screen.